Aaradhya13/react_speechtotext/README.md

 This project is a Speech-to-Text web application that allows users to upload or record audio and receive a transcribed text response.
 It consists of:

 ## 🖥️ Frontend
-- Built with React for an interactive UI.
+- Built with React and Tailwind CSS for an interactive UI.

 ## 🔧 Backend
 - Built using Express, MongoDB, and Multer for file uploads.